 - tofu yogurt

-If you're not comfortable making your own yogurt yet, go with a plain, unsweetened store-bought yogurt like Forager's cashew yogurt or Kite Hill Greek-style yogurt.
+If you're not comfortable making your own yogurt, choose a plain, unsweetened store-bought yogurt like Forager's cashew yogurt or Kite Hill Greek-style yogurt.

 - garlic powder - or 2 cloves of garlic.